Climate change in the Arctic: Infrastructure

+Toxic pollution

 Impacts on indigenous peoples

 As climate change speeds up, it is having more and more of a direct impact on societies around the world.
 This is particularly true of people that live in the Arctic, where increases in temperature are occurring at faster rates than at other latitudes in the world, and where traditional ways of living, deeply connected with the natural arctic environment are at particular risk of environmental disruption caused by these changes.

 The warming of the atmosphere and ecological changes that come alongside it presents challenges to local communities such as the Inuit.
 Hunting, which is a major way of survival for some small communities, will be changed with increasing temperatures.
 The reduction of sea ice will cause certain species populations to decline or even become extinct.
 Inuit communities are deeply reliant on seal hunting, which is dependent on sea ice flats, where seals are hunted.

 Unsuspected changes in river and snow conditions will cause herds of animals, including reindeer, to change migration patterns, calving grounds, and forage availability.
 In good years, some communities are fully employed by the commercial harvest of certain animals.
 The harvest of different animals fluctuates each year and with the rise of temperatures it is likely to continue changing and creating issues for Inuit hunters, as unpredictability and disruption of ecological cycles further complicate life in these communities, which already face significant problems, such as Inuit communities being the poorest and most unemployed of North America.

 Other forms of transportation in the Arctic have seen negative impacts from the current warming, with some transportation routes and pipelines on land being disrupted by the melting of ice.
 Many Arctic communities rely on frozen roadways to transport supplies and travel from area to area.
 The changing landscape and unpredictability of weather is creating new challenges in the Arctic.
 Researchers have documented historical and current trails created by the Inuit in the Pan Inuit Trails Atlas, finding that the change in sea ice formation and breakup has resulted in changes to the routes of trails created by the Inuit.